1. Data protection at a glance

 The data processing on this website is carried out by the website operator.
 You can find the contact details of the website operator in the section "Information about the responsible party" in this data protection declaration.

 How do we collect your data?

 On the one hand, your data is collected when you provide it to us.
-This can be, for example, data that you enter in a contact form.
+This may, for example, be data that you enter in a contact form.

-Other data is collected automatically or after your consent when you visit the website by our IT systems.
-This is mainly technical data (e.g. internet browser, operating system or time of page view).
-The collection of this data takes place automatically as soon as you enter this website.
+Other data is collected automatically or with your consent by our IT systems when you visit the website.
+This is primarily technical data (e.g. internet browser, operating system or time of page view).
+This data is collected automatically as soon as you enter this website.